 The Company received accelerated payments under the Medicare Accelerated and Advance Payment Program.
 The payments received were deferred and included in the consolidated balance sheets.
 During each of the years ended December 31, 2022 and 2021, the Company repaid approximately \$60 million in accordance with the terms of the program.
 These repayments are included as a component of the change in Medicare accelerated payments and deferred government grants in the consolidated statements of cash flows.
-As of December 31, 2022, the remaining deferred accelerated payments was approximately \$60 million, which was included as a component of Medicare accelerated payments and deferred governmental grants in the consolidated balance sheets.
+As of December 31, 2022, the remaining deferred accelerated payments was minimal.
+As of December 31, 2021, the remaining deferred accelerated payments was approximately \$60 million, which was included as a component of Medicare accelerated payments and deferred governmental grants in the consolidated balance sheets.
 The Company does not expect to receive additional Medicare accelerated payments.